kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 Technologies Used
 ^^^^^^^^^^^^^^^^^

-This system uses the AR throw and sensor information from the ASTRA camera to scan the field and mark obstacles.
 Potential functions are used to map a path around the obstacles.
 The navigation system also monitors the data from the localization system to check on the progress the robot is making as it is traversing the path.
 The system also uses this information and wheel encoder from the motors to determine if the robot is stuck, meaning the wheels are turning but the